Oldsmobile Cutlass Supreme: Third generation (1973–1977)

 In 1973, the Cutlass Supreme, like other GM mid-size cars, was redesigned.
 Hardtop models were replaced by new "Colonnade" styling with fixed center pillars.
 Concerns over proposed rollover standards caused many automakers to phase out their pillarless hardtops and convertibles throughout the 1970s, and the Cutlass was no exception.
 Despite some initial controversy over the disappearance of hardtop models, the new 1973 GM mid-sized line proved highly successful.
 Cutlass Supreme coupes had a unique roofline with vertical opera windows not shared with other Cutlass coupes, as well as unique front end styling.

 The Cutlass line soon became Oldsmobile's biggest seller, accounting for 43% of the division's total volume in 1974, with the Cutlass Supreme coupe being the single most popular model.
-With rectangular headlights newly legalized in 1975, the Cutlass received a facelift for the 1976 model year featuring quad headlights and a waterfall grille.
+With rectangular headlights newly legalized in 1975, the Cutlass received a facelift for the 1976 model year featuring quad headlights flanking a waterfall grille, and on coupes, the removal of the lower body "skeg lines".
 This attractive redesign boosted sales even further.
 The Cutlass line as a whole was America's best-selling car in 1976, helping Oldsmobile to become the only marque outside of Ford and Chevrolet to break one-million units sold.
 By 1977, however, GM had downsized its full-size models, and the Cutlass Supreme was now nearly identical in size to the redesigned Delta 88.
 That situation would last only that one year, as GM planned to downsize the Olds Cutlass and other intermediates for 1978.

 In addition to the Colonnade hardtop coupe, the Cutlass Supreme was also offered in a four-door Colonnade sedan (with six-window styling and frameless door windows) as well as six-and-nine passenger station wagons - the wagons with the woodgrain exterior trim were marketed under the Vista Cruiser nameplate previously used on Oldsmobile's stretched-wheelbase station wagons with raised roof and skylights from 1964 to 1972 while the Cutlass Supreme Cruiser was offered with the same equipment and dimensions without the woodgrained appearance.